pelamfi/pelam-scala-csv/readme.md

 ## TODO list

+  * TODO: Artifacts for scala 2.11 and 2.12 (possibly with SBT)
+  * TODO: Test with Java 9 and 10
   * TODO: Examples for projection API
   * TODO: Examples for new table updating methods/Users/pete/git-junk/pelam-scala-csv-2016
   * TODO: Some simple demo project